“Don Juan” and Vaughan Williams

 Part of TŌN’s Free Concerts series

 TŌN Resident Conductor Zachary Schwartzman returns with the orchestra to Symphony Space for another free concert.
 The concert opens with Strauss’s beloved tone poem Don Juan.
 Then tenor Ryan Michki, a winner of the 2024 Bard Conservatory Concerto Competition, performs Vaughan Williams’ emotional English song cycle On Wenlock Edge, written after the composer had spent three months studying with Maurice Ravel in Paris.
-Also on the program are Steven Stuckey’s arrangement of Purcell’s Funeral Music for Queen Mary, originally composed 330 years ago in 1695, and Samuel Barber’s epic and expansive Symphony No. 1 in One Movement.
+Also on the program are Steven Stucky’s arrangement of Purcell’s Funeral Music for Queen Mary, originally composed 330 years ago in 1695, and Samuel Barber’s epic and expansive Symphony No. 1 in One Movement.

 Concert Details